Nonug/NS-Shaft-remake-in-Cpp-/README.md

 Requirement | Implementation
 ------------ | -------------
-Generation of random game sets or events | Procedural generation of different types of tiles randomly (types, location) Data structures for storing game status |
+Generation of random game sets or events | Procedural generation of different types of tiles randomly (types, location) Data structures for storing game status | Setting up different types of data for the storage of game status such as player health
-Dynamic memory management |
+Dynamic memory management | Setting up pointers with "new" type to create dynamic variables in the heap instead of regular memory (e.g. player)
-File input/output (e.g., for loading/saving game status) | Leaderboard
+File input/output (e.g., for loading/saving game status) | Leaderboard/Legend/Health
 Program codes in multiple files | Class

 ## Libraries used: